-Jiore Craig is the Senior Director of Digital Strategy on the Greenberg Quinlan Rosner International team.
-Jiore currently leads the GQR Digital practice in addition to executing campaign strategy and corporate communication supported by public opinion research.
-She specializes in differentiating between online sentiment and wider general public opinion, adopting campaign strategies to digital outreach platforms, and implementing digital infrastructure in developing countries.
+Jiore Craig is the Senior Director of Digital Strategy at GQR.
+Jiore currently leads the GQR Digital practice in addition to executing campaign strategy and corporate communication supported by public opinion research for international clients.
+She specializes in differentiating between online sentiment and wider general public opinion, creating G.O.V.T.
+(Grow Online Voter Trust) programs and adopting conventional campaign strategies to digital outreach platforms, and implementing digital infrastructure in developing countries.

-Jiore currently concentrates on political campaign work in Latin America, Europe, and Africa – as well as public opinion work surrounding the challenges facing progressive organizations in the U.S. and Asia.
-Because her work is concentrated abroad, Jiore believes strongly in thinking outside of the widely-sold U.S. digital best practices playbook.
-As a global practice, GQR Digital has had a head start in answering some of the difficult questions facing the digital political consulting industry after a surprising U.S. presidential election left many confused about the power of social media, the danger of fake news, and the complexities of meaningfully engaging voters online.
+Jiore concentrates on political campaign work in Latin America, Europe, Asia, and Africa – as well as public opinion work surrounding the challenges facing progressive organizations in the U.S. and Asia.
+Because her work is concentrated abroad, Jiore believes strongly in thinking outside of the widely-sold U.S. best digital practices playbook.
+As a global practice, GQR Digital has regularly confronted some of the difficult questions facing the digital political consulting industry after a surprising U.S. presidential election left many confused about the power of social media, the danger of fake news, and the complexities of meaningfully engaging voters online.
 As a result, GQR Digital designs solutions on a client-by-client basis, recognizing that there is no ‘one-size-fits-all’ solution to any campaign or branding challenge.

-Jiore also works together with GQR’s Corporate practice based in New York, most recently focusing on re-branding and positioning efforts and digital outreach.
+Jiore also works together with GQR’s Corporate practice, most recently focusing on re-branding and positioning efforts and new research solutions.
 After joining GQR in 2013, Jiore dedicated significant time to the GQR digital efforts in the Moldovan 2014 election.
-More recently, Jiore worked on the successful same-sex marriage referendum ‘Yes’ campaign in Ireland.
+More recently, Jiore worked on the successful same-sex marriage referendum ‘Yes’ campaign in Ireland and building organic digital infrastructure in Africa.
 Jiore is well-versed in mixed research methodologies, including new digital methods to in digital listening to collect qualitative and quantitative data online.
 She is also a certified focus group moderator.